whobbes22/ToTouchtheMoon/README.md

 ### Research & Planning Log
 #### Friday 7/7
-Reaserach into the library PDcurses
+Research into the library PDcurses
+Researach into curses - sharp